Unifying • Mobilizing • Empowering the fight

 Democracy is for everyone

-The multiple structures and complex systems of music are an unseen and magical unifying force, as are the multiple structures and complex systems that we have endearingly nicknamed democracy for over 250 years.
+The multiple structures and complex systems of music are an unseen and magical unifying force, as are the multiple structures and complex systems that we have endearingly nicknamed democracy for almost 250 years.
 "Endearing," because it is the only social-political process that embraces all of us and directs us to find common ground.
+It is the structure for social harmony.
 The founders composed this genius symphony and gifted it to all generations in all administrations to keep it tuned and resonating.
 It's your fragile right to have a voice.
 Always stand up for democracy.
 The underpinning to prosperity has always been democracy.
 Our country has fought hard to assure other people’s voices can be heard.

 Also remember this: All of our elected officials were put into place through this process called democracy.
 It provides us — the citizens — a voice through our votes and our declarations.